sallycole/sallycole.github.io/_bases/do-don.md

   respelling: doffed
 - sum: 'Do + ff + ing'
   respelling: doffing
-- sum: 'Do + no + thing'
-  respelling: do-nothing
-- sum: 'Do + no + thing + ism'
-  respelling: do-nothingism
 - sum: 'Do + able'
   respelling: doable
 - sum: 'un + Do'